alibaba/bifrostui/packages/bui-core/src/Swiper/index.en-US.md

 };
 ```

-### Events
+## Events

-Supports `onChange` and `onAnimationFinish` events.
-Specific return values are in the detail of the corresponding event object.
+The Swiper component supports onChange and onAnimationFinish events.
+Specific return values can be found in the detail of the corresponding event object.

 ```tsx
 import React from 'react';